It should be noted that liquid sandpaper is really a colloquial term since you do not actually “sand” with the product.

 To apply the liquid sandpaper properly, you will need to understand the steps for its use.

-Keep in mind that it primarily will remove the top layers of finish or paint from a surface, but it does have its limitation.
+Keep in mind that liquid sandpaper such as Klean Strip primarily will remove the top layers of varnish, glossy finish, or paint from a surface, but it does have its limitation.

 - Wash the surface with warm water and soap.
 Remove all dirt from the surface.